benab04/Stock-Market-Simulator/README.md

 #### Avatar Model

-- Store an avatar in base64 format for profile photo of users
+- Stores avatars in base64 format for profile photo of users

 ## Performance Considerations